jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 that we can imply by using them as well as empowering our ability to reason with our code.
 Thus, I have given what I perceive to be the most useful.

+Analogy of firing the arrow
+talk about the people
+talk about the future and the past

 References
 ----------